felipefrancischetto/curso-jekyll/index.md

-## Welcome to GitHub Pages
+## Welcome to my Jykill Style

-You can use the [editor on GitHub](https://github.com/felipefrancischetto/curso-jekyll/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+I'm familiar with this tool, I like the ease of use and I have plans to use it.

+Below is a simple example of the 'Markdown' tagging language, very interesting and easy to use:

 ```markdown
 Syntax highlighted code block